Effective Data Augmentation With Diffusion Models: Introduction

-In this work, we propose a flexible data augmentation strategy that generates variations of real images using text-to-image diffusion models (DA-Fusion).
-Our method adapts the diffusion model to new domains by inserting and fine-tuning new tokens in the text encoder representing novel visual concepts.
-DA-Fusion modifies the appearance of foreground objects and backgrounds in a manner that respects object-level visual invariances, such as the design of the graffiti on the truck in Figure~\ref{fig:teaser}.
-We test our method on three few-shot image classification tasks, including a real-world weed recognition task that lies outside the vocabulary of the diffusion model.
-Using the same hyper-parameters in all domains, our method outperforms prior work.
-DA-Fusion improves data augmentation by up to +10 percentage points, and ablations confirm that our method is robust to hyper-parameter assignment.
-Code for DA-Fusion is released at: { \url{https://github.com/brandontrabucco/da-fusion}}.
+Our key insight is that large pretrained generative models \textit{complement the weaknesses} of standard data augmentations, while \textit{retaining the strengths}: universality, controllability, and performance.
+We propose a flexible data augmentation strategy that generates variations of real images using text-to-image diffusion models (DA-Fusion).
+Our method adapts the diffusion model to new domains by fine-tuning pseudo-prompts in the text encoder representing concepts to augment.
+DA-Fusion modifies the appearance of objects in a manner that respects their semantic invariances, such as the design of the graffiti on the truck in Figure~\ref{fig:teaser} and the design of the train in Figure~\ref{fig:impressive-visuals}.
+We test our method on few-shot image classification tasks with common and rare concepts, including a real-world weed recognition task the diffusion model has not seen before.
+Using the same hyper-parameters in all domains, our method outperforms prior work, improving data augmentation by up to +10 percentage points.
+Our ablations illustrate that DA-Fusion produces \textbf{larger gains for the more fine-grain concepts}.
+Open-source code is released at: { \url{https://github.com/brandontrabucco/da-fusion}}.